 Bulldog Urinary and Reproductive Problems

-Problems related to the urinary tract in bulldogs are common both in females and males and can manifest at any age.
-These problems can manifest in many ways, among them urinary incontinence, “pee accidents”, frequent urination, blood in the urine, painful urination and sometime excessive drinking thus causing a larger urination volume than normal.
-Reproductive problems can vary from insemination to conception.
-Pregnancy and the necessity for a cesarean section to disease and emergencies related to the reproductive tract.
+Problems related to the urinary tract in bulldogs are common both in females and males and can manifest at any age and in many ways, among them urinary incontinence, “pee accidents”, frequent urination, blood in the urine, painful urination and sometimes excessive drinking, thus causing a larger urination volume than normal.
+Reproductive problems can arise from insemination to conception, pregnancy and the necessity for a cesarean section, to disease and emergencies related to the reproductive tract.

 2.V4B Bulldog Maintenance: A “take home” bully maintenance program.

 3. V4B Bully Rule of Thumb: A “must know” take home pearl of wisdom.